How to submit a story

 - Please proofread your story for typing errors, grammatical errors, malapropisms and the like before you send it if you want to get my attention on the plot.
 Errors make a story judder and stop pictures forming in my mind.
 We have a small and growing pool of editors who can help you, but here's the thing.
 It's wise to do as much as you can first and send the story to me for my thoughts before asking an editor for help.
 What if you and they go to a lot of effort and I say 'no, thank you'?
 That Catch 22 aspect you will have to solve for yourself.

 - Please read about copyright on the site.
 It opens in a new window for you to read easily.
 A simple way of putting it is that you need to treat the site as it it were printed on paper.
 The author always retains the copyright of anything they have written.
 There are laws protecting copyright which differ from country to country, but, broadly, the act of writing something makes it copyright.
 This website is copyright and I own it.
 If I publish your story then you own the copyright to that story and I can never take that from you.
 But I place it within my copyright web site.
 When I do, and this is important, it stays published there at my sole discretion as publisher.
 I may choose to remove it.
 If I do I will usually give you a reason.
 You may ask me to consider removing it.
 If you give me a good reason I will probably agree.
 But you need to consider that publishing is permanent insofar as a website is permanent.
+You are licencing this website to use your work, and that licence is permanent.
+This is absolutely not the same as releasing it into the public domain, something you are not doing.

 - Please choose then name you wish to use as an author, and choose the email address that you wish to have published for reader feedback.
 Many authors use pen names and email addresses for those pen names.
 Please choose wisely because it's hard to change names!
 Very rarely I will create an @iomfats.org email address for a writer who makes a special case to me.
 There has to be a good reason, not just because you fancy it.